 Chuck Rock – Review

-He may not be the sharpest flint in pre-history, but Chuck Rock has a head as hard as a rock and a belly that is deadly.
-So get ready to navigate jungles and swamps, battle dinosaurs, and rescue your wife before Garry Glitter has his way with her.
+He may not be the sharpest flint in pre-history, but Chuck Rock has a head as hard as a granite and a belly that is deadly.
+So get ready to navigate jungles and swamps, battle dinosaurs, and rescue your wife before Garry Gritter has his way with her.
 Unga Bunga!!!

 Title screen (screenshot taken by author)